bocoup/web-platform-contribution-guide/src/glossary.rst

         pull request (in :term:`GitHub`).

     Runtime
-        A jargon term for the environment in which code runs, like a browser, or node, etc.
+        A jargon term for the environment in which code runs, like a browser, or :term:`Node.js`, etc.
         The term is derived from the **runtime phase** of a computer's execution of a program.
-        Browsers and node.js both run third party code, so we often refer to them casually as "runtimes".
+        Browsers and Node.js both run third party code, so we often refer to them casually as "runtimes".
         This term is also used to refer to the details and :term:`API` surface of the environment that the program is running in.
-        For example JavaScript code in an HTML document has access to the `window` object in it's runtime, whereas the same code running in node.js would have acces to the :term:`Node Global`.
+        For example JavaScript code in an HTML document has access to the `window` object in it's runtime, whereas the same code running in Node.js would have acces to the :term:`Node Global`.

     Spec
         short for specification.